How to Refinance Credit Card Debt

 Home equity loan or HELOC

 Another form of loan that can be used to refinance a credit card is a home equity loan or a home equity line of credit (HELOC).
-Both use equity in your home as collateral to secure your debt.
+Both use your home as collateral to secure your debt.

-Using your home as collateral is likely to earn you a lower interest rate than you’d get on a credit card or personal loan.
-However, you do give up a key benefit, which is that credit card debt is unsecured.
-If you can’t pay your debt, your account may go to collections but you won’t lose your home.
-If you pay off your credit cards with your home and then struggle financially in the future, you might risk losing the home.
-For this reason, many financial advisors recommend that you don’t use a mortgage or home equity loan to pay off unsecured debt.
+With unsecured debt, if you can’t pay your debt, your account may go to collections but you won’t lose your home.
+If you pay off your credit cards using your home as collateral and then struggle financially in the future, you might risk losing the home.

 Is it a Good Idea to Refinance Your Credit Card Debt?